Topps Baseball Card Of The Day, November 2018

 For whatever shortcomings he has, Brad Zimmer is a Quick Pitch star, a 2017-18 regular on that show's highlight films for his sensational plays in CF. (My personal favorite: robbing Detroit's Mikie Mahtook twice in one doubleheader; the second catch left Mahtook visibly dumbfounded as he watched Zimmer lay all-out in right-center field to steal at least a double.)

 6'5", athletic, and armed with a cannon (100+ MPH on at least one throw) for an arm, Zimmer reached MLB in May 2017 when Tribe OF Abraham Almonte hit the DL; he'd kicked off the year slugging .532 in 33 games for AAA Columbus.
-Though a concussion and stepped-on broken finger tainted things at the end, it was a strong rookie season for the Bay Area native..
+Though a near-concussion and stepped-on broken finger tainted things at the end, it was a strong rookie season for the Bay Area native..

 THIS CARD: Hopefully, Zimmer is still a Future Star; his status is uncertain at present after labrum surgery in mid-2018.